Dave Trembley needs to move on.

-With a 1-7 start to the 2010 MLB season, most critics would say this is “business as usual” for the Baltimore Orioles.
+With a 1-7 start to the 2010 season, critics would say this is “business as usual” for the Baltimore Orioles.

 Not so fast.

 2010 was slated to be the end of the rebuilding process for the Orioles, as frequently stated by head honcho Andy MacPhail and manager Dave Trembley.
 And for good reason, considering the significant core of young talent, combined with a handful of talented veterans.

 Expectations were starting to return to the Charm City – and while they were not dreams of World Series titles just yet, there was a certain buzz and renewed energy by the fanbase clad in orange and black.